cfmmoc/cfmmoc-dataset-ll/README.md

 ## Usage

-Due to the restriction of uploading single large file to GitHub, massive small tile files are maintained in this repository.
+Due to the restriction of uploading single iso large file to GitHub, massive small tile files are maintained in this repository.

 Three steps for using these dataset: Cloning these data, Storing in iso image, and Mounting to http server.